 Now that you have an understanding of this drone’s design, let’s further explore the product by looking at some important features.

-The Phantom 4 Advanced really kills it with battery life.
-You get about thirty minutes of fly time here.
+The DJI Phantom 4 Advanced really kills it with battery life.
+You get about 30 minutes of fly time here.
 Of course, that figure does not account for problematic conditions that drain battery life quicker, such as high winds.

-To put this number in perspective for you, the average flight time is probably somewhere around ten minutes.
-Really great drones often come closer to the twenty-minute mark.
-Thirty minutes is about as good as you can expect to see.
+To put this number in perspective for you, the average flight time is probably somewhere around 10 minutes.
+Really great drones often come closer to the 20-minute mark.
+So, 30 minutes is about as good as you can expect to see.

 The active tracker makes it easy to keep track of your targets.
 This is actually an automated mode of use.
 That means that the drone will pretty much fly itself.
 For as fun as it is to zip around and control the device on your own, the Active Tracker will do a better job of keeping your target in focus.